Ohio Adoption Attorney

 Single Parent Adoptions

 As a single adoptive parent, you may have a little more of a challenge adopting a child than a married couple would have.
-At Thomas Taneff Co., LPA., the mission of our adoption services is to find loving, nurturing homes for children and help you become a single parent as easily as possible.
+At our firm, the mission of our services is to find loving, nurturing homes for children and help you become a single parent as easily as possible.
 There are numerous reasons why an individual chooses to have a single parent adoption.
 Ohio allows single adoptions by gay, lesbian, bisexual or transgender people acting as an individual.

-Thomas Taneff has helped nearly 2000 adoption cases, helping countless single parents realize their dreams of adopting babies and being a parent.
+We have helped nearly 2000 adoption cases, helping countless single parents realize their dreams of being a parent.

 Contact a Knowledgeable Adoption Attorney